BeamMW/beam-web/README.md

 ## Beam Web

-Beam is proud to unveils its revamped website, utilizing Nuxt 3 (Vue 3) and optimized for IPFS hosting with static builds.
+Beam is proud to unveil its revamped website, utilizing Nuxt 3 (Vue 3) and optimized for IPFS hosting with static builds.
 The website aims to provide an accessible platform for Beam-related information, proudly built by the dedicated Beam community.
 Open-source and built under MIT license.

 ### Prerequisites